-An interview with Technical Editor / Release Manager, Alison MacNeil, by Amy Swearingen
+An interview with Manager of Analysis Tools and Applications Team, Alison MacNeil, by Amy Swearingen

 What led you to this career?